Smithills Hall, Bolton, Lancashire

 This is a real hive of activity if the reports are anything to go by.
-Most Haunted investigated here and uncovered several interesting occurrences, to say the least.
+Most Haunted investigated here and uncovered several interesting occurrences.

-A mischevious spirit is said to pinch staff and visitors bottoms and there have also been reports of visitors being touched particularly near the stairs area between the Bower and Solar rooms.
-A lady in period dress has also been seen to walk the stairs.
-People have reported smelling burning wood and orbs have been regularly caught on camera.
+A mischievous spirit is said to pinch staff and visitors bottoms, and there have also been reports of visitors being touched, particularly near the stairs between the Bower and Solar rooms.
+A lady in a period dress has also been seen to walk the stairs.
+People have reported smelling burning wood, and orbs have been regularly caught on camera.

-There’s a small boy with long black curly hair known as Tommy who has been felt in the Solar room by mediums.
+A small boy with long black curly hair known as Tommy has been felt in the Solar room by mediums.
 The presence of a young girl has also been touched on.
 People who have been in the withdrawing room have seen figures dressed in soldier uniform walking past the windows outside.
-They’re thought to be that of Royalists soldiers who passed through here during the Civil War.
+They’re thought to be Royalists soldiers who passed through here during the Civil War.

-The church plays host to a grey lady who has been seen sitting in one of the front paws, and a spirit who has been seen knelt down at the altar.
-George Marsh who was a local curate was tried in the court room here and was sentenced to death at the stake.
+The church plays host to a grey lady who has been seen sitting in one of the front paws and a spirit who has been seen kneeling at the altar.
+George Marsh, a local curate, was tried in the courtroom here and was sentenced to death at the stake.
 His footprint is said to be left in the flagstone on the way up to the room where he was held.
-This was removed by one of the residents here but it was reported that there was an uproar of poltergeist activity and it was placed back facing the wrong way.
+One of the residents removed this, but it was reported that there was an uproar of poltergeist activity, and it was placed back facing the wrong way.
 People have refused to enter the room because of the feeling of a malevolent spirit lurking around there.

 The most recent report of the paranormal was that of a short figure with black hair and old clothes being seen crouched down near a tour guide in the Tea Room.
-The guide later looked at the Foxe’s Book of English Martyrs’ and was shocked to see just how alike George Marsh he was.
+The guide later looked at the Foxe’s Book of English Martyrs’ and was shocked to see how similar George Marsh was.

-On many occasions, the manager of the shop in the Hall has been looking into a certain mirror only to see a tall man with white bushy hair dressed in black standing in the doorway and sometimes near the stairs.
-When the house was a residential home security guards regularly reported horse galloping outside the front of the house.
+On many occasions, the shop manager in the Hall has been looking into a particular mirror only to see a tall man with bushy white hair dressed in black standing in the doorway and sometimes near the stairs.
+When the house was a residential home, security guards regularly reported horses galloping outside the front of the house.